Asteroid Magnetization from the Early Solar Wind: Introduction

-The question of differentiation of the CV parent body was re-investigated by \cite{tarduno2016lpsc} and \cite{obrein2016lpsc} who discovered that Allende's magnetization was a consequence of magnetic interactions associated with its magnetic mineralogy - especially pyrrhotite - rather than a reliable paleofield measurement.
+The question of differentiation of the CV parent body was re-investigated by \cite{obrein2016lpsc} who discovered that Allende's magnetization was a consequence of magnetic interactions associated with its magnetic mineralogy - especially pyrrhotite - rather than a reliable paleofield measurement.
 Allende's magnetization is thus not useful for determining early ambient Solar System magnetic fields.
-While this solved the Allende magnetization puzzle, returning the CV parent body to its proper place amongst undifferentiated asteroids, the question of what early ambient field strengths could arise has remained.
+A full account of the rock magnetic basis for Allende’s extreme magnetic interactions is provided in \cite{obrein20} (see in particular Supplementary Information Sections 1-6).
+While this offered a solution to the Allende magnetization puzzle, indicating that this meteorite came from an undifferentiated (CV) asteroid as suggested by decades of prior work \citep[see][]{scott2014}, the question of what early ambient field strengths could arise has remained.

-Fortunately, other CV as well as CM (Mighei-type) carbonaceous chondrites meteorites, have more reliable magnetic recorders (i.e., magnetite) that can preserve useful indicators and constrain early Solar System magnetic fields. \cite{tarduno2017lpi} proposed solar wind induced magnetization (WIM) as a plausible mechanism to explain the magnetization of these meteorite parent bodies, and outlined theory supporting this interpretation. \cite{oran18} produced a series of magnetohydrodynamic (MHD) simulations and argued that the solar wind was an insufficient source.
-However, in \cite{obrein20} we show that with early solar wind parameters within an accepted range of observations and current theory \citep{a26,a27,Wood+2005,TARDUNO2014}, a solar system object at $ \sim 2 $ AU having a sufficiently conductive parent body or a thin conductive shell may pile up sufficient magnetic field strength to explain the paleointensity data from CV, and CM meteorites with reliable magnetic recorders.
+Fortunately, other CV as well as CM (Mighei-type) carbonaceous chondrites meteorites have more reliable magnetic recorders (i.e., magnetite) that can preserve useful indicators and constrain early Solar System magnetic fields.
+These yield paleofield strength values $\mathcal{O} \sim 1 \mu$T \citep{Cournede2015}. \cite{tarduno2017lpi} proposed solar wind induced magnetization (WIM) as a plausible mechanism to explain the magnetization of these meteorite parent bodies, and outlined theory supporting this interpretation. \cite{oran18} produced a series of magnetohydrodynamic (MHD) simulations and argued that the solar wind was an insufficient source.
+However, \cite{obrein20} showed that with early solar wind parameters within an accepted range of observations and current theory \citep{a26,a27,Wood+2005,TARDUNO2014}, a solar system object at $ \sim 2-4 $ AU having a sufficiently conductive parent body or a thin conductive shell may pile up sufficient magnetic field strength to explain the paleointensity data from CV, and CM meteorites having reliable magnetic recorders.
+To see how the amplified solar field magnetization relates to meteorite magnetization values, see Figure 3 of \cite{obrein20}.